 Soviet Rustic Style Samovar / Hand Embossed Brass Tea Samovar

 A Russian saying equivalent to “carrying coal to Newcastle” is “to travel to Tula with one’s own samovar”.
 By the 19th century, samovars were already a common feature of Russian tea culture.
-Later, Russians produced samovars in large numbers and exported to Central Asia where the samovar has become an important attribute of their household and particularly well-suited to tea-drinking in a communal setting over centuries.
-So, for an earthy addition to your existing décor, you simply cannot go wrong with our the craftsmen’s handmade SAMOVARS made of copper with engraved or embossed calligraphic motifs that are the best choice for your decor.
+Later, Russians produced samovars in large numbers and exported them to Central Asia where the samovar has become an important attribute of their household and particularly well-suited to tea drinking in a communal setting over centuries.
+So, for an earthy addition to your existing décor, you simply cannot go wrong with our craftsmen’s handmade SAMOVARS made of copper with engraved or embossed calligraphic motifs that are the best choice for your decor.

-We deliver all orders by Uzbekistan Registered Post which takes minimum 10-21 business days to reach anywhere in the world.
-In case, you are looking for the delivery any sooner, please ask for a priority shipping at an extra cost.
+We deliver all orders by Uzbekistan Registered Post which takes a minimum of 10-21 business days to reach anywhere in the world.
+In case, you are looking for the delivery any sooner, please ask for priority shipping at an extra cost.
 Processing time is 1-3 business days, not including weekends or holidays.